 August 21 – Look Back! ,Trish Cooke (National Senior Citizens Day)

 When she was a little girl, this grandma often had to walk through the forest at night to visit an old lady who lived far away.
 As you can see, there is plenty of potential for horror here.
-It reminds me of similar stories with different characters that my grandma told me, designed to keep children indoors after night.
+It reminds me of similar stories that my grandma told me.
+Now that I’m an adult I understand that those stories were invented to keep children indoors after night.
 Did it work?
 Not really.
 But I still remember fondly the scary folktales told by my grandma.

 August 22 – Good Night, Firefly, Gabriel Alborozo (Fireflies)

 This wonderful story with an unexpected ending is perfect for a read-aloud.
 The main character is a little girl who discovers that when you treat others with kindness, something amazing can happen.
 We love the dramatic illustrations full of contrast and humor.
 Against the striking black background are white patches of action and tiny sparks of yellow and red.
 There are no other colors.
 Gabriel Alborozo’s work reflects his cartoonist beginnings and is thought-provoking and hugely enjoyable.